-Also, another serious weightlessness physiological symptom is vision deterioration.
-Previous NASA surveys which interviewed over 300 astronauts post-prelongued space missions (more than six months) revealed that half of all astronauts involved in orbital missions since 1989 complained about changes in near- and far-sightedness.
+Another serious weightlessness physiological symptom that is often overlooked is vision deterioration.
+Previous NASA surveys that interviewed over 300 astronauts post-prolonged space missions (more than six months) revealed that half of all astronauts involved in orbital missions since 1989 complained about changes in near- and far-sightedness.
 One of 4 astronauts who flew missions of less than 6 months also reported eye problems.

 Older crew members, aged over 40, are more predisposed to vision deficiencies, which first start after around six weeks of weightlessness exposure, and go on to continue even months after returning back to Earth.
-NASA has been aware of this problem for decades now, and for the past few years it has even issued reading glasses to all of the astronauts that serve long-term space missions.
+NASA has been aware of this problem for decades now, and for the past few years, it has even issued reading glasses, along with sunglasses, to all of the astronauts that serve long-term space missions.

-Recently, the National Aeronautic and Space Administration performed a more indepth examination of this serious hazard, as the agency conducted a clinical evaluation which involved studying seven astronauts, all of whom were aged around 50 and had spent at least six continuous months in space.
+Recently, the National Aeronautics and Space Administration performed a more in-depth examination of this serious hazard, as the agency conducted a clinical evaluation that involved studying seven astronauts, all of whom were aged around 50 and had spent at least six continuous months in space.

 “If the choroid gets damaged, you may get insufficient or altered blood flow to the photoreceptors, leading to detachment of the retina, leakage of fluid under the retina, or damage to the visual cells,” said Michael F. Marmor, MD, professor of ophthalmology at the Stanford University School of Medicine in California, who was not involved with the study.

-NASA is constantly developing technology, aided by data provided by studies such as the present one, which tries to counter the various worrisome effects zero gravity has on the human body.
-Regarding the eye problem in particular, astronauts are now required to routinely undergo pre- and postflight magnetic resonance imaging of their head and eyes, along with dilated fundus exams with photography of the macula and optic nerve, to provide intraocular pressures measurements.
+NASA is constantly developing technology, aided by data provided by studies such as the present one, in order to counter the various worrisome effects zero gravity has on the human body.
+Regarding vision deficiencies, in particular, astronauts are now required to routinely undergo pre- and post-flight magnetic resonance imaging of their head and eyes, along with dilated fundus exams with photography of the macula and optic nerve, to provide intraocular pressures measurements.

 “It is just a question of getting more data,” Dr. Mader said.
 “Recent long-duration missions have made these changes more pronounced, and improved technologies have served to better analyze these findings.”